B-Rich/salt-org/README.md

 Salt lets you define states using jinja templates.
 This means we can change the github state to iterate programatically over the data in pillar.
-Create a templatized state file that `salt/github/init.sls`:
+Create a templatized state file at `salt/github/init.sls`:

 ```yaml
 {% for team in pillar.github.teams %}